 Strewth, no. We mean the UK lot, we mean the ‘glam-rock super-group who climbed aboard the sparkly bandwagon just before it’s wheels fell off, depositing the occupants in the cosmic ditch’ and we quote the NME’s Chris Salewicz, who ran out of wagon-references at the crucial moment.
 No matter – formed from the remnants of Sparks (bassist/writer Martin Gordon), John’s Children (singer Andy Ellison and drummer Chris Townson) and every British band you have ever heard of during the late 60’s (guitarist Davey O’List), Jet emerged in 1975 to great expectations.
 Roy Thomas Baker had just produced their debut album, they were managed by Gary Glitter’s management team – where could they go but up?

 And now to the year 2010.
 The Jet album of 1975 is still not available on CD, thanks to the wishes of the tea-ladies at BMG, who inherited it from CBS.
-So this – ‘Some Flotsam’ – is the next best thing.
-Many of the tunes from the album are here, along with a few oddities like ‘Horrible Breath’, a Marc Bolan tune that would later end up as the b-side to the Radio Stars single ‘Nervous Wreck’.
+‘Some Flotsam’ included many of the tunes from the album, along with a few oddities like ‘Horrible Breath’, a Marc Bolan tune that would later end up as the b-side to the Radio Stars single ‘Nervous Wreck’.
 Recorded over two nights at the Hammersmith Odeon and the Bristol Colston Hall, you can compare alternative version of the same tunes.
 What drugs had various band members consumed between the London and Bristol performances of ‘Horrible Breath’?
 And where can I get some?
-The release is sourced from a soundboard recording.
-But it is long deleted.

 Andy Ellison: vocals